neurobagel/documentation/docs/user_guide/getting_started.md

 on GitHub contains our official
 Docker Compose recipe and template configuration files for setting up a local Neurobagel node.

-!!! info "More detailed setup for production deployments"
+!!! info "Production deployments require additional configuration"

     This section provide a minimal configuration for launching Neurobagel so you can get started quickly with trying out all services locally.
     In most cases, particularly when deploying Neurobagel for other users, additional configurations are necessary.

-    For this, please check out our more
-    [detailed instructions for production deployments](config.md).
+    For a complete, production-ready setup containing real-world data, see our [detailed instructions for production deployments](config.md).

 ### Clone the recipe repository

-Clone the recipe repository from GitHub and navigate into the cloned local repo.
+Clone the `recipes` repository from GitHub and navigate into the cloned local repo.

 ```bash
 git clone https://github.com/neurobagel/recipes.git